 Then after watching a few really inspiring videos I finally decided that I really wanted to try bookbinding, and a junk journal seemed as good an opportunity as any.
 I went ahead and bought a few supplies and the rest is history.
 But the best part was, I realized I didn’t need nearly as many supplies to get started as I thought I did.

 So I put this guide together for others, just in case you’re intimidated too, and not sure where to start.
+(Beyond the beginner stage of junk journaling?
+Check out this post on Tried and True Junk Journal Supplies to find some tools you might want to invest in.)

 Best Junk Journal Supplies for Beginners